 - The Consumer Fairness Act of 2009 would treat arbitration clauses which are unilaterally imposed on consumers as an unfair and deceptive trade practice and prohibit their use in consumer transactions.
 H.R.
 991 and Status.

 - An Act Making Appropriations for the Department of Defense for the Fiscal Year Ending September 30, 2010, and for Other Purposes contains an amendment that bans funds to defense contractors who require workers (employees and independent contractors) to arbitrate “any claim under Title VII of the Civil Rights Act of 1964 or any tort related to or arising out of sexual assault or harassment, including assault and battery, intentional infliction of emotional distress, false imprisonment, or negligent hiring, supervision, or retention.”
 H.R.
 3326 ; Amendment; and Status.

 - The Preserving Homes and Communities Act of 2009 would require certain mortgagees to make loan modifications, establish a grant program for state and local government mediation programs, and create databases on foreclosures.
 S. 1731 and Status.

-arbitration, ADR, law, legislation, Arbitration Fairness Act of 2009, Employee Free Choice Act of 2009, Payday Loan Reform Act of 2009, Fairness in Nursing Home Arbitration Act of 2009, Mortgage Reform and Anti-Predatory Lending Act of 2009, Labor Relations First Contract Negotiations Act of 2009, Preserving Homes and Communities Act of 2009
+arbitration, ADR, law, legislation, Arbitration Fairness Act of 2009, Employee Free Choice Act of 2009, Payday Loan Reform Act of 2009, Fairness in Nursing Home Arbitration Act of 2009, Mortgage Reform and Anti-Predatory Lending Act of 2009, Labor Relations First Contract Negotiations Act of 2009, Consumer Fairness Act of 2009; Preserving Homes and Communities Act of 2009